php-fig/per-coding-style/spec.md

 ### 11.1 Basics

-Attribute names must immediately follow the opening attribute block indicator `#[` with no space.
+Attribute names MUST immediately follow the opening attribute block indicator `#[` with no space.

 If an attribute has no arguments, the `()` MUST be omitted.

 The closing attribute block indicator `]` MUST follow the last character of the attribute name or the closing `)` of its argument list, with no preceding space.

+The construct `#[...]` is referred to as an "attribute block" in this document.

 ### 11.2 Placement